netgen/ezplatform-site-api/docs/reference/services.rst

 ``loadFieldRelation()``
 .......................

-Get single field relation from a specific field of a given Content.
+Get single field relation :ref:`Content<content_object>` from a specific field of a given Content.

 The method will return ``null`` if the field does not contain relations that can be loaded by the current user.
 If the field contains multiple relations, the first one will be returned.
 The method